CarlosVerdejo/BlackJackProject/README.md

 # BlackJackProject

-#Description
-BlackJack!

 #Technologies Used
+  While Loops
+  For Loops
-While Loops, For Loops, If Else Statements,
+  If Else Statements
+  Scanners
-Scanners, Object Oriented Programing
+  Object Oriented Programing